SooryaKumaranC-tw/github-actions/Readme.txt

-When folder1 is modified trigger some respective build
+When respective folder files are modified it triggers the respective Github actions.